lyteloli/NekoGram/README.md

     # Optional return, not required here:
     # return data
 ```
-> Note\: you can replace `from aiogram import types` with `from NekoGram import types`
+> Note\: you can replace `from aiogram import types` with `from NekoGram import types`\.

-You are not required to return anything but in case the `Neko.BuildResponse` has changed you can return it so
+You are not required to return anything but in case the `Neko.BuildResponse` has changed you can return it\, so
 it will be replaced\.
 If you know this menu is being called from a CallbackQuery and want to answer it with the text of a menu you can
 add the following to your formatter\: